mikeleo03/SpringBoot-Angular-Software-Documentation/Week 06/Lecture 12/Assignment 01/README.md

 );
 ```

 There are also query to insert some generated dummy data.
 All the MySQL queries is available on [this file](/Week%2006/Lecture%2012/Assignment%2001/lecture_12/src/main/resources/data.sql).
-Here is the query to drop the database
+Here is the query to drop the database.
 ```sql
 -- Drop the database
 DROP DATABASE IF EXISTS week6_lecture12;
 ```

-Also don't forget to configure [application properties](/Week%2006/Lecture%2012/Assignment%2001/lecture_12/src/main/resources/application.properties) with this format
+Also don't forget to configure [application properties](/Week%2006/Lecture%2012/Assignment%2001/lecture_12/src/main/resources/application.properties) with this format.
 ```java
 spring.datasource.driver-class-name=com.mysql.jdbc.Driver
 spring.datasource.url=jdbc:mysql://localhost:3306/<my_database>